Because of my learning disabilities and financial mistakes, one of my greatest fears is becoming homeless.

 This fear gripped me one night as I drove down a street and saw a man sleeping in sub-zero temperatures on a metal grate.
 Another time, I saw a homeless mom and dad with their two small children, spending the night at a twenty-four-hour laundromat.
 What frightens me more is remembering what my dad told me as a child: “If you don’t get better grades, you will be a dishwasher for the rest of your life.

 Despite my difficulties, I found the Lord as a child.
-Yet, some people with large incomes don’t see their need for the Lord.
+Yet some people with large incomes don’t see their need for the Lord.
 They don’t realize their material wealth won't get them into heaven.
 Meanwhile, I may lose the roof over my head, but I know I have a home in heaven.

+The angels will throw them into the blazing furnace, where the people will cry and grind their teeth with pain.
+Then the good people will shine like the sun in the kingdom of their Father.
+Let those with ears use them and listen.
 This verse tells about the punishment for those who reject Jesus as their Savior.
 I would rather be homeless on earth than be rejected from heaven.
 On earth, fixing the homeless problem is possible, but if we die without Jesus in our heart, we’re out of luck and headed for a lake of fire.
 Once eternity begins, we can’t remedy the situation or change our location.

 If you haven’t asked Jesus into your heart, do it today.
 You never know when death might call.